The Shot Heard 'Round the Gardens: An Analysis of Amazon's Withdrawal from Google Shopping and the Dawn of Agentic Commerce (Part 1 of 3)

 This three-part analytical series will deconstruct this seminal event.
 In this first part, we have examined the anatomy of the withdrawal.
 In the subsequent parts, we will explore the deeper rationale and outline the new strategic imperatives for business leaders.

+These topics will be fully explored in my forthcoming book ‘The Algorithmic Shopper’ (working title).
 This analysis is drawn from the author's forthcoming book, "The Algorithmic Shopper" (working title).
 To receive updates on its publication and exclusive insights on agentic commerce, please subscribe to our mailing list.
+(Working Paper – Under Review for Journal Submission)

 Paul F. Accornero